-The Master’s Programme in Psychology gives you insight into in-depth study of theory and on the acquisition of professional and research skills.
-The distinctive feature of the Leiden programme is that its reaching is not restricted to only the functioning of psychological processes of work safety and health.
+The master’s programme in psychology gives you insight into in-depth study of theory and on the acquisition of professional and research skills.
+The distinctive feature of the Leiden programme is that its reaching is not restricted to only the functioning of psychological processes of work and health.
 Within a scientist-practitioner model these insights are always connected to their behavioural consequences.
-The aim is to understand self-regulation and behavioural control.
 In this way, not only do you develop your knowledge of psychology as a science, you also learn to apply this knowledge.
-You learn to understand practical problems and to develop effective interventions for dealing with these problems.
+You learn to analyse problems and to develop effective interventions for dealing with these problems.

 The major aim of the Occupational Health Psychology programme is to equip you with advanced training in research methods and professional skills.
 This will prepare you both for a career involving psychological research as well as for the application of scientific knowledge and methods in various professional settings.

-This specialisation provides you advanced training in practical skills for interventions in the field of work, safety and health.
+This specialisation provides you advanced training in practical skills for interventions in the field of work and health.
 This includes: the acquisition of principles and methods relevant to, for instance:

 In line with the profile of Leiden University as a research-intensive institution, the teaching programme is based on state-of-the art scientific research.
 It maintains a strong emphasis on the acquisition of academic and research skills.
 Training is provided in all relevant skills, including:

 “Quality of work is a complex domain with issues that are only resolved by applying know-how from various disciplines in psychology.